-A fire of a strange nature appeared in Wales in 1693.
-According to the most that appeared from time to time in the intelligible account concerning it now in existence, it came up from the sea near Harlech.
-At several places near that place and all over Merionethshire it did much damage, burning hay, houses, barns, etc. A person writing of it said: "The grass over which it moves kills all der, lighted a cigar and began to read a book that he carried under his arm.
-Mr. Poss paid no heed to this until the folgreat noise, such as the beating of a peared at about the same time and redrum or sounding a horn, effectually repels it from any house."-St. Louis Reingenious methods of attracting attention to his museum may be mentioned the incident of the "brick man."
+As an illustration of one of Barnum's ingenious methods of attracting atten-tion to his museum may be mentioned the incident of the "brick man."
 One day a man applied for alms to Barnum, who was sitting in the ticket office.
-To the inquiry as to why he did not go to work, the mendicant replied that he would gladly do so at a dollar a day, if he could find employment.
-Barnum gave him twenty-five cents to get his break-fast, and told him to return and he would give him a dollar and a half a day and easy work.
-When the man returned, Barnum gave him five bricks, and told him to place one in front of the museum, another on the corner of Vesey street, a third at the corner of Faltonon the St. Paul's Church side-and the fourth on the east corner of Fulton.
-Returning then to the museum, he was to take up the first brick and replace it with the fifth, and then continue his rounds, putting down one brick and taking up the other each time.
-He was enjoined to answer no questions, and to seem not to hear, and that at the end of each three-quarters of an hour he was to pass into the museum, look around at curiosities for fifteen minutes, and then resume his rounds with the brick.
-Barnum says that the man played his part to perfection, and his eccentric conduct caused a great crowd to gather about the museum.
-Many of these, of course, went into the museum to seek some explanation as to the purpose of the "brick man."
-This was kept up for several days, until the police requested his withdrawal, because such crowds lingered about the museum that traffic was interrupted .- Harper's Weekly.
+To who was attend in the tacket of the inducts and the inducts at the inducts at the work, the mendicant replied that he would gladly do so at a dollar a day, if he could find employment.
+Barnum gave him twenty-five cents to get his breakfast, and told him to return and he would give him a dollar and a helf a would give him a dollar and a half a day and easy work.
+When the man re-turned, Barnum gave him five bricks, and told him to place one in front of the museum, another on the corner of Vesey street, a third at the corner of Fulton-on the St. Paul's Church side-and the on the St. Paul's Church side-and the fourth on the east corner of Fulton.
+Re-turning then to the museum, he was to take up the first brick and replace it with the fifth, and then continue his brick and the brick and the brick and rounds, putting down one brick and taking up the other each time.
+He was enjoined to answer no questions, and to seem not to hear, and that at the end of seem not to hear, and that at the end of each three-quarters of an hour he was to pass into the misseum, look around at curiosities for fifteen minutes, and then resume his rounds with the brick.
+Bar-num says that the man played his part to perfection, and his eccentric conduct canada a creat crowd to creater should caused a great crowd to gather about the museum.
+Many of these, of course, went into the museum to seek some ex-planation as to the purpose of the "brick man."
+This was kept up for several days, until the police requested his withdrawal, because such crowds lingered about the museum that traffic was interrupted.-Harper's Weekly.